imlucas/learngit/cheatsheet.md

 - `git fetch && gitx`
 - SmartGit: `git fetch` then `Query -> Log` from the file menu

+## Bash Aliases

+    cd ~/ && git clone git://gist.github.com/114160.git .githelper && echo "# Add me to your .profile or .bash_profile.
+Save the file, open a new terminal, and you'll have all of this." && echo "" && echo "source ~/.githelper/gistfile1.sh"

 ## Resources
 - [cheat git](http://cheat.errtheblog.com/s/git)
 - [Zack Rusin](www.cheat-sheets.org/saved-copy/git-cheat-sheet.pdf)